Oyster Creek, Texas: Education

-Previously in terms of elementary grades it was entirely zoned to Velasco Elementary, which previously served grades Pre-K–4.
+Previously, Oyster Creek was entirely zoned to Velasco Elementary, which previously served grades Pre-K–4.
 In 2017, there was a realignment with Velasco Elementary becoming a grade 2–4 school for the area, while O. A. Eleming Elementary became a Pre-K–1 school.
 Fleming was scheduled to close when the new Freeport Elementary School opened in 2018.

 The city is also served by Brazosport College.
 The Texas Legislature designated the Brazosport ISD as in the Brazosport College zone.

 The city is served by the Brazoria County Library System.